WP Shopping Cart and WP Super Cache Workaround

-If you are using the WP Super Cache plugin on your WordPress blog together with some WordPress Shopping Cart plugin (eg. Simple WordPress PayPal Shopping Cart) then there is a good chance that you are experiencing some funny behavior (eg. the shopping cart doesn’t show the products after item addition) with your shopping cart plugin.
+If you are using the WP Super Cache plugin on your WordPress blog together with a WordPress Shopping Cart plugin (example: Simple WordPress PayPal Shopping Cart) then there is a good chance that you are experiencing some funny behavior with your cart plugin (example: the shopping cart doesn’t show the products after item addition).

 The Problem